prometheus/docs/content/docs/instrumenting/writing_exporters.md

 exposition format exposes cumulative values.

-Often it won’t be obvious what the type of metric is, especially if you’re automatically processing a set of metrics, use `UNTYPED` in that case.
+Often it won’t be obvious what the type of metric is, especially if you’re automatically processing a set of metrics.
 In general `UNTYPED` is a safe default.

 Counters can’t go down, so if you have a counter type coming from another instrumentation system that can be decremented, for example